coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    .. tacn:: info_eauto {? @nat_or_var } {? @auto_using } {? @hintbases }

       The various options for :tacn:`info_eauto` are the same as for :tacn:`info_auto`.
+      Note that the tactics shown (after removing tactics that were backtracked) may not always work as a replacement for the proof search tactic.
+See :ref:`here <info_auto_not_exact>`.

    :tacn:`eauto` uses the following flags: